webiny/docs.webiny.com/docs/deep-dive/cli/your-first-cli-plugin.md

 };
 ```

 We use a required positional argument that takes your inserted name and is later used when printing it in the greeting.
-Let's try running it:
+Running the new command results in this:

 ```console
 Andrei ~/Desktop/Webiny/sample-project